 Ans: The Gradle provides numerous options and ways that can help you create and construct Java for configuring it throughout the entire process of the project.
 It also helps to convey out the build.

 Q51.Explain Gradle Console, Wrapper, and Daemon?

 Ans: The console is the place where all the action happens on the Gradle platform.
 One can execute the command from the console, check, and print the output, and even check the build status.
 If there is an error while compiling, it can be checked in Console.

 The Gradle wrapper frees the developer from maintaining the version, as it automatically downloads the correct version of Gradle required for a particular build.
 Gradle wrapper performs this with the help of a script.
 Gradle daemon is a background process that executes the builds in a quick manner.
 It remains idle in between when it is not executing the build process, and quietly waits for the next build.

 Q52.
 What are the core system requirements for installing and running Gradle?

-Gradle can be installed on the major platforms, such as MacOS, Windows and Linux.
-Since JDK is used for compiling in Gradle, as prerequisite JDK version 6 or later needs to be installed.
-There is no specific hardware requirement for Gradle, but a system with a 16 GB RAM is considered as optimum.
+Ans: Gradle can be installed on major platforms, such as MacOS, Windows, and Linux.
+Since JDK is used for compiling in Gradle, as a prerequisite JDK version 6 or later needs to be installed.
+There is no specific hardware requirement for Gradle, but a system with 16 GB RAM is considered optimum.
 Once the Gradle is installed on the system, the environment variables need to be set properly.
 Gradle build package will not function, without environment variables being set.